ETHICS COMPLIANCE MANDATES

 On June 13, 2011, the New York State Legislature passed, and on August 15, 2011, Governor Andrew M. Cuomo signed into law, the Public Integrity Reform Act of 2011 ("PIRA").
 PIRA comprehensively reformed the oversight and regulation of ethics and lobbying in New York State - a key component of which was the establishment of the new independent agency, the Joint Commission on Public Ethics, which has oversight over both the Executive and Legislative Branches.
 According to their website, "The Commission was created to restore public trust in government by ensuring compliance with the State's ethics and lobbying laws, regulations, and guidance.
 As discussed below, the Commission promotes transparency by making required disclosures filed by Statewide elected officials, Executive Branch officers and employees, Legislative Branch officers, employees, and candidates, as well as lobbyists, lobbying clients and public benefit corporations available to the public.
 The Commission provides information, education and advice regarding current ethics and lobbying laws and promotes compliance through audits, investigations and enforcement proceedings."

 The information contained on the SUNY Compliance website is for general campus guidance only and is not intended, nor can be relied upon, as legal advice or the imposition on SUNY campuses of specific policies or requirements.
 The site is intended to be an informational-only clearinghouse for some of the laws, rules, and regulations that may impact the State University of New York’s campuses.
 Additionally, given the rapid, changing nature of laws, rules and regulations, there may be delays or omissions contained on this site which therefore cannot be relied upon as complete.
-For complete compliance information, consult your campus compliance officials or the SUNY Compliance Administrator.
+For complete compliance information, consult your campus compliance officials or the SUNY Director of Compliance.
 For legal advice, consult your lawyer.